 Originally, nuclear power was seen as the solution to the world's energy needs, even to the extent of small nuclear reactors that could power automobiles.
 However, in the late 1970s and 1980s a number of forces converged to bring nuclear development almost to a halt.
 These were: 1) a significant increase in construction cost and time driven by regulatory changes, primarily to address safety issues, 2) falling fossil fuel costs, 3) long periods of economic stagnation, and 4) the nuclear accident at the Three Mile Island nuclear plant in Pennsylvania in 1979 that brought nuclear safety issues to the forefront of public concern.
 Eventually, more than 120 reactor orders in the US were cancelled.
 A new surge in interest in nuclear power developed in the early 2000s, resulting in what was called the "nuclear renaissance".
 A wave of new nuclear plants was envisioned based on new reactor technology, the anticipation of reduced costs and construction times under new regulatory guidelines and taking advantage of lessons learned from the previous generation of plants, historically high natural gas prices, and new US government loan guarantees.
 At one time as many as 55 new nuclear reactors were being planned by US utility companies.
 This renaissance also came to a halt after the Fukushima Daiichi disaster raised new public concerns over nuclear power safety and the natural gas price collapsed as new shale gas supplies, developed using hydraulic fracturing technology, came to the market.
 Ultimately, only 4 of the plants envisioned made it to the construction stage - two new reactors for Vogtle Electric Generating Plant in Georgia and two new reactors for the V.C.
 Summer Nuclear Station in South Carolina.
 A fifth reactor, TVA's Watts Barr 2, became operational in 2016, but this was a restart of the original plant that began construction in 1974 and was mothballed in 1985.

 The Nuclear Power Topics package provides information on a variety of nuclear power topics of general interest to the American public.
-Information from a number of sources is provided, including links to videos that have been produced spcifically by Our World of Energy for broadcast television.
+Key references are provided that can be used to find more detailed information.